go-outside-labs/fake/content/about.md

 * a money-like good: portable, durable, divisible, recognizable, fungible, scarce, and difficult to counterfeit.
 It cannot be printed or debased, and only 21 million bitcoins will ever exist.
 * open-source: nobody owns or controls it, and everyone can take part.
 * the biggest revolution on money in the last thousands of year.
+* both a store of value and a payments mechanism.

 ### Bitcoins + altcoins + shitcoins